Indiana State Road 327

-State Road 327 (SR 327) is a State Road in the north-eastern section of the state of Indiana.
-Running for about 32 mi in a general north-south direction, connecting rural portions of DeKalb and Steuben counties.
+State Road 327 (SR 327) is a state road in the north-eastern section of the state of Indiana.
+Running for about 32 mi in a general north–south direction, connecting rural portions of DeKalb and Steuben counties.
 SR 327 was originally introduced in the early 1930s routed between Garrett and Corunna.
 The road was extended north to the Michigan state line in the mid-1930s.
 In the late 1960s the road was extended south to the city of Fort Wayne.
-This extension didn't last by the mid-1970s the southern end of SR 327 was truncated to its current location at SR 205.
+This extension did not last; by the mid-1970s, the southern end of SR 327 was truncated to its current location at SR 205.

 Route description

 SR 327 starts at an all-way stop with SR 205, and two DeKalb county roads.
 It heads north as a two-lane highway passing through farmland.
 The route enters Garrett, concurrent with Randolph Street, and passes through a mix of commercial and residential properties.
 The highway passes through the Garrett Historic District, a historic district listed on the National Register of Historic Places.
 While in the historic district the road passes through the central business district before passing under CSX Railroad tracks.
 North of the railroad tracks the route leaves the historic district, while passes through residential properties.
 On the north side of Garrett SR 327 has a four-way stop at SR 8 before the road leaves Garrett.
 North of Garrett the road makes a sharp curve turning due west.
 The road has a second sharp curve turning back due north and heads towards Corunna.
 The route enter Corunna from the south and passes through residential properties.
 The highway passes over the Norfolk Southern Railroad tracks and has an intersection at U.S. Route 6 (US 6).